 Disneyland, the number one tourist draw for all of California, is less than 15 miles away from John Wayne Airport.
 That drive is a breeze compared to the 40-mile, traffic-choked journey you would have to make from LAX. *Currently, Disneyland and California Adventure are closed due to COVID-19 restrictions.

-2. Getting in and out of John Wayne Airport is easy.
+2. Getting in and out of John Wayne Airport is Easy!

-Those who need to rent a car once they arrive at John Wayne will find seven different rental car companies have counters at the terminals and eleven other rental companies which pick patrons up in front of the terminals and shuttle them to their locations.
+Those who need to rent a car once they arrive at John Wayne will find several different rental car companies have counters at the terminals and many other rental companies which pick patrons up in front of the terminals and shuttle them to their locations.

-3. The atmosphere is pleasant and the wifi is free.
+3. The Atmosphere is Pleasant and the Wifi is Free

 LAX has nine dark and aesthetically dull terminals which are not connected.
 Trying to get from terminal one to terminal nine basically requires you to take you life in your hands as dart across traffic like the frog in the classic Atari game, Frogger.

-4. The food options are great
+4. The Food Options are Delicious

 LAX has the worst food options I have seen in any major airport, partly due to the fact that its outdated design does not allow for anything but a couple simple food courts with a Starbucks and a McDonalds.
 John Wayne has the token Starbucks and McDonalds, along with some delicious options which reflect the tastes of the local community.